DataWizard1631/Differentially_Private_Wireless_Federated_Learning_With_Integrated_Sensing_and_Communication/baseVersion1/README.md

 | **Scalability**    | server bottleneck with many users | clients train in parallel    |
 | **Regulatory Fit** | ✗ may violate data‐sovereignty    | ✓ data remains local         |

-#### in sending raw 47 MB MNIST train set per epoch in a naïve centralized “send‐data‐to‐server” scheme
+#### Verses in sending raw 47 MB MNIST train set per epoch in a naïve centralized “send‐data‐to‐server” scheme.
+It is not a good idea.

 ## Author of Blog :
 [Deep Patel](https://www.linkedin.com/in/deeppateldw1611/)